Imagi Animation Studios: Background

-In 2000, Imagi Animation Studios was set up and production starts on its first project, the CGI-animated television series Zentrix.
+In 2000, Imagi Animation Studios was set up and production started on its first project, the CGI-animated television series Zentrix.
 The company had a studio in Chai Wan, Hong Kong, as well as a creative development and production facility in Los Angeles, California and a satellite office in Tokyo.

-The company's first CGI-animated theatrical film TMNT was released on March 23, 2007 by Warner Bros. in the United States and Canada, opening No. 1 at the box office, and was being distributed internationally by the Weinstein Company.
+The company's first CGI-animated theatrical film TMNT was released on March 23, 2007, by Warner Bros. in the United States and Canada, opening No. 1 at the box office, and was being distributed internationally by the Weinstein Company.
 Imagi's focus was to create high-quality CGI-animated feature films with superhero themes to entertain global audiences, combining Hollywood storytelling with computer animation done in Hong Kong.

 Setbacks and bankruptcy

-In January 2009, Imagi's auditing firm announced that the studio lacked funding to complete the release of Cat Tale (which was to have been released by Metro-Goldwyn-Mayer) and Gatchaman and art director Felix Ip reported that Gatchamans release was not expected until later in 2009.
+In January 2009, Imagi's auditing firm announced that the studio lacked funding to complete the release of Cat Tale (which was to have been released by Metro-Goldwyn-Mayer) and Gatchaman.
+Art director Felix Ip reported that Gatchamans release was not expected until later in 2009.
 In June 2009, Imagi opened Gatchaman to licensing partners and announced a 3-D theatrical release for 2011.
-In October 2009, Imagi released Astro Boy, based on the manga series of the same name, the film was a box-office bomb, losing the company $23 million in the process.
+In October 2009, Imagi released Astro Boy, based on the manga series of the same name.
+The film received generally mixed reviews from film critics and was a box-office bomb, losing the company $23 million in the process.

-In January 2010, Imagi's Hong Kong based parent company Imagi International Holdings Limited announced that the Gatchaman project will be "delivered in 100% Stereoscopic 3-D" and that in order to safeguard working capital, it closed its United States subsidiaries.
+In January 2010, Imagi's Hong Kong–based parent company Imagi International Holdings Limited announced that the Gatchaman project will be "delivered in 100% Stereoscopic 3-D" and that in order to safeguard working capital, it closed its United States subsidiaries.
 This closure was finalized in late January with the layoff of approximately 30 staffers and the retaining of a few key personnel who will continue to work as consultants as Imagi seeks $30 million from investors to continue its animation projects.

-On February 5, 2010, following the financial failure of Astro Boy, Imagi Animation Studios filed for bankruptcy and was sold to Brad Foxhoven.
-The sale was completed in May 2010.
+On February 5, 2010, following the financial failure of Astro Boy, Imagi Animation Studios filed for bankruptcy.